crate/cratedb-toolkit/doc/io/index.md

 :::{div}
-A versatile data I/O framework and command-line application to copy data between any source and any destination.
-It supports many data sources, destinations, and data loading strategies out of the box.
+A versatile data I/O framework and command-line application to copy data between CrateDB and a curated set of sources and destinations, with support for multiple data loading strategies out of the box.

-Adapters for CrateDB let you migrate data from any proprietary enterprise data warehouse or database to [CrateDB] or [CrateDB Cloud], to consolidate infrastructure and save operational costs.
+The curated adapters let you migrate data into [CrateDB] or [CrateDB Cloud] to consolidate infrastructure and save operational costs.

 The polyglot pipeline subsystem covers data transfer from and to [AWS DMS], [DynamoDB], [InfluxDB], [MongoDB], and [MongoDB Atlas],